WordPress/create-block-theme/README.md

 This plugin also makes several changes to the contents of an exported theme, including:

-- Adds all images used in templates or pages to the theme's `assets` folder.
+- Adds all images used in templates to the theme's `assets` folder.
 - Ensures the block markup used in templates and patterns is export-ready.
 - Ensures most strings used in templates and patterns are translate-ready.